-When it comes to heaters, you will find two types: the radiant and convection heater.
+When it comes to heaters, you will find two types of heat output: the radiant and convection heater.

 What’s the Difference?

 Each type produces heat in a different way, thus heating the house a little differently.